jake284773/jmoreman.github.io/_drafts/2013-08-26-migrating-to-a-samsung-chromebook.md

    Upon reviewing all of these features it would seem it has all the features I need.
 However in practice they weren't that sweet.
 There's certainly a lot of things that need to be ironed out.

+   The first problem is how creating and saving files can sometimes time out or get renamed wrongly.
+This was quite annoying and sometimes the only solution was to reload the page.

+   The second problem is that the terminal is too slow for my liking.
+There is far too much latency.
+I don't know if this is a common problem but it might be just because of my location in the world - the UK.
+Their servers are in America.
+Whatever the reason behind it is, it greatly hinders my productivity and making it bit useless really.
+Sometimes the terminal doesn't even respond and requires a page reload like the first problem I've mentioned.

+   All in all Cloud9 looks good from the face of things but in practice doesn't quite match up.
+This might not be the same for everyone but that's how it's felt for me anyway.
+This isn't just with the Chromebook either.
+I experienced the same problems when on a standard modern desktop machine.